TatuLund/GridEditorColumnFix/README.md

 - Editor is out of sync with hidden columns https://github.com/vaadin/framework/issues/8962
 - Editor column widths are out of sync with column resizing for https://github.com/vaadin/framework/issues/7276
+- Editor not resized when browser window is being resized https://github.com/vaadin/framework/issues/11148

 Note, if you use GridFastNavigation add-on, this extension is not required, same fixes are included in it.